What is the PRICE Function?

 - The settlement date is greater than or equal to the maturity date.

-- When we provide invalid numbers for the arguments rate of interest, redemption, frequency or basis.
-That is, we the interest rate is less than zero, the yield is less than zero, redemption value is less than or equal to less than zero or frequency is any number other than 0,1,2,3,4 or basis is any number other than 0,1,2,3,4.
+- When we provide invalid numbers for the arguments rate of interest, redemption, frequency, or basis.
+That is, if the interest rate is less than zero, the yield is less than zero, redemption value is less than or equal to zero, or frequency is any number other than 0,1,2,3,4, or basis is any number other than 0,1,2,3,4.

 - #VALUE! error – Occurs if: